Family and Medical Leave

 The Family and Medical Leave Act, 29 USC 2601, et seq., mandates that employers with more than 50 employees allow up to 12 or 26 weeks of leave for employees who qualify under certain circumstances.

-Duty under a call or order to active duty under a provision of law referred to in section 101(a)(13)(B) of title 10, United States Code.
+Duty under a call or order to active duty for members of uniformed services under a provision of law referred to in section 101(a)(13)(B) of title 10, United States Code.

-- A classified or wage employee who has been employed by the university for at least 12 months and worked at least 1,250 hours during the 12 months prior to the start of the leave.
+- A part-time or full-time employee who has been employed by the university for at least 12 months and worked at least 1,250 hours during the 12 months prior to the start of the leave.

 - NOTE: The required 1,250 hours do not have to be worked during consecutive months.
 However, the 1,250 hours of work requirement applies to the 12 months immediately preceding the start of the leave date.

-All benefits provided by the university to eligible employees include but may not be limited to accrued annual and sick leave, educational benefits, group life insurance, health insurance, and retirement contributions, etc.
+All benefits provided by the university to eligible employees, including but not limited to accrued annual and sick leave, educational benefits, group life insurance, health insurance, and retirement contributions, etc.

-A leave without pay (or use of a classified employee's accrued leave) for up to 12 or 26* (see Section 6.2(b)) workweeks during a year for the reasons specified in this policy in conformance with the federal Family and Medical Leave Act.
+A leave without pay (or use of a classified employee's accrued leave) for up to 12 work weeks (26 work weeks if the provisions of section 6.6.1(a) apply) during a calendar year for the reasons specified in this policy in conformance with the federal Family and Medical Leave Act (FMLA).

 The health insurance program covering eligible employees.